victorabarros/victorabarros/README.md

 # Hi there, I'm Victor Barros! 👋

-<h3>Passionate about entrepreneurship, technology and economics.</h3>
+<h3>Passionate about entrepreneurship, technology and monetary theory.</h3>

 <!--
 TODO